clearmediaukltd/linkvault-php-api/README.md

 License
 =======

-The Linkvault PHP Api is open-sourced software licensed under the MIT license
+The Linkvault PHP Api is open-sourced software licensed under the <a href="http://opensource.org/licenses/MIT">MIT license</a>